- Download our Moving to Egypt Guide (PDF)

 + PRO: Lots of options

 From sprawling villas to upmarket studio apartments, there’s plenty of variety in Egypt’s property market.
-Families and single expats alike should have a fairly easy time finding something that's right for them and that fits into their budget, particularly if they're being paid in foreign currency like US dollars.
-Those earning in the local currency will have fewer options, but with a little effort should be able to find something suitable.
+Families and single expats alike should have a fairly easy time finding something right for them and their budgets, particularly if they're being paid in foreign currency like US dollars.
+Those earning in the local currency will have fewer options, but with a little effort, they can certainly still find something suitable.

 Lifestyle in Egypt